 In the remote mountain village of Daggerhorn, young Valerie loves her childhood companion, the woodcutter Peter.
 Valerie then learns that her sister Lucy has been killed by a werewolf that plagues the area.
 Valerie’s parents also tell her they have decided that she is to be married to the blacksmith’s son Henry Lazar, who is consider a better marriage prospect than Peter, much to Valerie’s upset.
 The locals form a group to hunt down the wolf.
 They track it into a cave on the mountainside and return with its severed head.
 As they prepare to celebrate, the notorious monster hunter Father Solomon arrives in the village.
 He states that all they have killed is an ordinary wolf and that the real werewolf is one of their number.
 It is also the Blood Moon, the time when the wolf can bite another person and create more of its kind.
 He is proved right as the wolf attacks during the festivities.
 However, the wolf is able to talk to Valerie in her mind, saying it will spare the village if she will come away with it.
 Father Solomon places Valerie on trial as a witch and then leaves her out as a lure for the wolf.
 Making an escape, she heads to her grandmother’s cottage in the forest, unsure who among the village is the wolf’s human form.

-The fairytale came back back in a big way in 2011-2.
+The fairytale came back back in a big way in the early 2010s.
 There was a sudden deluge of new adult interpretations of the classics with the likes of Mirror Mirror (2012), Snow White and the Huntsman (2012), Hansel & Gretel: Witch Hunters (2013), Jack the Giant Slayer (2013), Beauty and the Beast (2014), Into the Woods (2014), Maleficent (2014) and Cinderella (2015), as well as the tv series Grimm (2011-7), Once Upon a Time (2011-8) and Beauty and the Beast (2012-6), and efforts such as Beastly (2011), which places Beauty and the Beast in a high school setting, not to mention a series of cheap low-budget films for the Syfy Channel that turn classic fairytales into fantasy adventures with the likes of Beauty and the Beast (2009), Red: Werewolf Hunter (2010), their version of Little Red Riding Hood, and Witchslayer Gretl (2012).

 One of the notable aspects of these modern fairytales is that they take the original tales away from children’s stories and present them in adult terms.
 One suspects that the driving reason behind this spate of fairytale adaptations is that those responsible have turned to fairytales seeking to find the next Twilight (2008).
 There are an ominous number of Twilight connections behind these films, or at the least points where you can see that the films are seeking to emulate Twilight – Red Riding Hood comes from Twilight director Catherine Hardwicke and features Billy Burke who played the heroine’s father in the Twilight series playing the heroine’s father here, while Taylor Lautner was purportedly sought for the role of Peter at one point.
 Elsewhere, Kristen Stewart has been cast as Snow White in Snow White and the Huntsman, while the casting call that went out for Beastly was purportedly to find the “next Robert Pattinson.”